Tutorial: Make a Photo Collage

 Modify layout (continued)

-Tip: For a transparent background, check the “Transparent background” box at the bottom and be sure to save the file as a .PNG.
+Tip: If you’re creating a collage project that requires a transparent background, check the “Transparent background” box at the bottom and be sure to save the file as a .PNG.
 Facebook doesn’t support transparent backgrounds.

 Step 8.
 Add a swatch for layering text onto

 Click the Swatches tab (the tags icon).
 Bam!
 You now have a bunch of colorful swatches, solid and patterned, in your image tray.
 To see more swatch options, click the dropdown button and select a different theme.

 After you’ve dragged a swatch into an empty cell, click the Edit button in the top toolbar.
 This will bring your design into the Editor for overlays and text.

 Note: Be absolutely sure you love your collage design before you click Edit, because there’s no going back to Collage to fix a few things after you’ve brought it into the Editor.

 Step 9: Add text and more in the Editor